-Thirteen of our alumni hold full-time teaching positions at residency programs or medical schools.
+Fifteen of our alumni hold full-time teaching positions at residency programs or medical schools.
 Six have returned to teach at our residency program, including Sandy Snyder, DO, as Director of Osteopathic Medicine and Program Director for Fairview's Family Medicine Residency Program.
 One of our early graduates from the class of 1983 (Dr. Margaret McCahill) is the founding director of the combined Psychiatry and Family Medicine Residency, UC-San Diego and recently won the 2008 Physician Humanitarian Award from the Medical Board of California.
 Many others hold clinic teaching positions or precept at residency programs.
 Two graduates from the class of 2017 will be teaching; 1) Gina Pestak, DO will be working as a hospitalist at Fairview Hospital and teaching the FM and IM residents.
 Rachael McGuirk, MD will be teaching at The Ohio State University.

 The intellectual curiosity and networking of our graduates continues after they graduate.
 A number of our former residents participate in research and have published their work.
 Their areas of interest are varied and include: sports medicine (Lisa Pomranky, MD '06), infectious disease epidemiology (Rakhee Palekar, MD '05), adolescent medicine (Jennifer Edman, MD '05) and family medicine residency training (David Banas, MD '07).